FriendsOfEpub/Blitz/Blitz_framework/blitz-API.md

-# Blitz doc as an API
+# Blitz doc as an API reference

 ## Variables